-Location(s) Starting Term(s)
+Location(s) Starting Term(s) Days & Evenings iMET FA

-Days iMET, Elkhorn FA, SP

-Evenings iMET, Elkhorn FA, SP

-- A satisfactory placement test score (or successful remediation) is required prior to enrollment.
+- 1. A satisfactory placement test score (or successful remediation) is required prior to enrollment.
 See an advisor for details. - Safety glasses are required in labs.
-If prescription safety glasses are necessary, please allow a minimum of 90 days before the program start to obtain prescription and glasses. - 3.
+If prescription safety glasses are necessary, please allow a minimum of 90 days before the program start to obtain prescription and glasses.
+A define hit is a private for this prescription and glasses. - 3.
 A drafting kit is required for this program; the cost is approximately \$20. - 4.
 Transfer credits in Social Science may substitute for this course.
-See an advisor for details. - A credit for prior learning assessment is available for this course.
+See an advisor for details. - 5.
+A credit for prior learning assessment is available for this course.
 For more information, please contact cfpl@gtc.edu.